 The electrical system was a big fight to pull together correctly.
 I wanted knob and tube wiring to look like it was originally installed by the French army, and then later expanded by the Jungle Cruise Skippers into a touring operation.
 It was to look like the building was damaged by a fire, later to be followed by a curio shop to take the tourists on the Jungle Cruise.

-NN: They walked us through the new Jungle Cruise story during Skipper re-training.
+NN: They walked us through the new Jungle Cruise story at one point.
 It was very interesting.
 Did you ever work in the parks as a regular cast member?

 ES: Yes.
 During the summers of 1975-1976 at Sunkist in Adventureland.
 I was 16.